 Through the seasons

-We started the project in the hottest summer on record and spent a lot of time watering and harvesting strawberries and raspberries, figs and tomatoes, an abundant crop shared out with the group.
+The project in the hottest summer on record.
+We spent a lot of time watering and harvesting strawberries and raspberries, figs and tomatoes, an abundant crop shared out with the group.
 We planted leeks and dug up potatoes, nothing tastes like a homegrown potato.

 Autumn saw us planting bulbs, harvesting squash, picking tasty herbs and salad crops, swapping recipes and cooking tips.
-Winter was a time for maintenance, maintaining the allotment buildings, chopping wood for the fire, laying paths and making sure the birds were well fed.
+Winter was a time for maintenance.
+We’d be maintaining the allotment buildings, chopping wood for the fire, laying paths and making sure the birds were well fed.